SPF, UVA & UVB

 You can easily get the feeling that sunscreen is a whole science in itself, and fun fact, it is!
 To make it easier for you to get a good overview of what words like UVA, UVB and SPF actually mean we have compiled this summary with everything you need to know about sunscreen and the science behind it.

-What Does UVA, UVB & UVC Mean And What’s The Difference?
+What Does UVA, UVB & UVC Mean?

 UVB, UVA and UVC rays are all part of the ultraviolet light that travel towards earth from the sun.
 UVC rays are absorbed by the ozone layer, so you don’t have to worry about them.
 UVB & UVB rays on the other hand do reach the surface, and that’s why you need sunscreen!
 UVB rays are only blocked in part by the atmosphere.
 They are responsible for tanning your skin but too much exposure to them can lead to sunburn and consequently, skin cancer.
 UVB rays affect the top layer of your skin.